hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/README.md

 * Registered members have access to a full-blown dashboard with maritime alerts, historical weather data, extended forecasts, etc.

-* Switch to `build once run anywhere` mode.
+* Switch to `write once run anywhere` mode.
 Build and make mobile apps available to subscribed members.

 * Collect user geolocation information for sale pitch to advertizers.